-If there’s one thing you can count on in springtime on the Central Coast, it’s the wind.
-You can thank the wind for the opportunities to sail, windsurf, fly a kite or find a comfortable place to watch others brave the wind and water.
+Wind on the Central Coast brings opportunities to sail, windsurf, fly a kite or find a comfortable place to watch others brave the wind and water.

 Advice from a sailor